According to Newton's Law of Gravity, what is the magnitude of th... | Channels for Pearson+

 Multiple Choice

-According to Newton's Law of Gravity, what is the magnitude of the net gravitational force exerted on the Earth by the Sun, given that the mass of the Earth is 5.97 x 10^24 kg, the mass of the Sun is 1.99 x 10^30 kg, and the average distance between them is 1.496 x 10^11 meters?
+According to Newton's Law of Gravity, what is the magnitude of the net gravitational force exerted on the Sun by a planet of mass m orbiting at a distance r with gravitational constant G?

 A